onesuper/pandasticsearch/README.md

 ## Pandasticsearch = Pandas + Elasticsearch

-Pandasticsearch is a Elasticsearch client for data-analysis purpose.
-It interpret the query results into [Pandas](http://pandas.pydata.org) objects for data analysis.
-This can be used to gain direct insight from the Elasticsearch, e.g. multi-level nested aggregation.
+Pandasticsearch is an Elasticsearch client for data-analysis purpose.
+It interprets query results into [Pandas](http://pandas.pydata.org) objects for data analysis.
+This can be used to gain direct insight from Elasticsearch's analysis result, e.g. multi-level nested aggregation.
 Elasticsearch is skilled in real-time indexing, search and data-analysis.
 The results returned by Elasticsearch Rest API still require processing before data scientists can conduct an analysis on.

 To install: